Odyssey

 Task!

-Notice that the 's response looks exactly like the data we need to populate the grid on our homepage: nothing extra and nothing missing, all in a single call.
+Notice that the query's response looks exactly like the data we need to populate the grid on our homepage: nothing extra and nothing missing, all in a single call.
 A REST API would probably have required us to make multiple calls to fetch each author by their ID.

 Code Challenge!